SecretFoundation/docs/docs/node-guides/run-full-node-mainnet.md

 ### 21. Optimization

-In order to be able to handle minting and other Secret Contract-heavy operations, it's recommended to update your SGX memory enclave cache:
+In order to be able to handle NFT minting and other Secret Contract-heavy operations, it's recommended to update your SGX memory enclave cache:

 ```bash